SingularisArt/Website/content/post/how-im-able-to-take-notes-with-latex-in-mathematics-class-part-1.md

 use <a class="center after" href="https://www.notion.com">notion</a> to take my notes, which was okay, but I wanted something much more productive.
 And thus, my system was **BORN**!

-Here is how some of my notes look like (I am still working on getting the pictures for this.
-Until then, you can wait 😢):
+Here are how some of my notes look like:

 ![notes-image-1](/posts/images/note-1.png)
 ![notes-image-2](/posts/images/note-2.png)